Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 where the dressed deformation potential in reciprocal space is defined as

 and the real-space deformation potential reads

-The dressed deformation potential is typically computed within DFPT \cite{Baroni2001} using a semilocal exchange–correlation kernel.
-As a result, the underlying static dielectric matrix includes both RPA screening and DFT exchange–correlation effects.
-The static dielectric matrix employed for the electron–electron self-energy is instead computed within the RPA alone; see Eq.~\eqref{eq:screened_time_dependent_W}.
+The dressed deformation potential is typically computed within DFPT \cite{Baroni2001} using a semilocal exchange-correlation kernel.
+As a result, the underlying static dielectric matrix includes both RPA screening and DFT exchange-correlation effects.
+The static dielectric matrix employed for the electron-electron self-energy is instead computed within the RPA alone; see Eq.~\eqref{eq:screened_time_dependent_W}.

-This difference stems from practical considerations: the screened electron–phonon matrix elements are conventionally extracted from the self-consistent Kohn–Sham potential in DFPT.
-While, in principle, one could go beyond this level by incorporating GW corrections to the electron–phonon vertex \cite{Li2019}, such treatments remain computationally demanding and are not explored here.
+This difference stems from practical considerations: the screened electron-phonon matrix elements are conventionally extracted from the self-consistent Kohn-Sham potential in DFPT.
+While, in principle, one could go beyond this level by incorporating GW corrections to the electron-phonon vertex \cite{Li2019}, such treatments remain computationally demanding and are not explored here.

 A further distinction between Eqs.~\eqref{eq:screened_time_dependent_W} and \eqref{eq:screened_deformation_potential} concerns the treatment of time dependence.
 Whereas the statically screened Coulomb interaction $W_s(t)$ accounts for time-dependent screening effects arising from evolving occupations, the deformation potential is assumed to be time independent.
 In principle, this time dependence could be included by evaluating the dielectric matrix at each time step using instantaneous time-dependent DFT states; however, we leave this extension for future work.